kartverket/github-workflows/README.md

 ## run-security-scans

-This workflow runs security scans and performs binary attestation if no _high_ or _critical_ vulnerabilities are found.
+This workflow runs security scans on a repository.
 Note, in order to not limit/interfere with the development process, the scans do not run on draft pull requests.
-Additionally, if image_url is not supplied neither Trivy nor Binary Attestation will be performed (i.e. only TFSec scan will run).
+Additionally, if image_url is not supplied Trivy scan will not be performed (i.e. only TFSec scan will run).

 ### Features

 - Runs TFSec, a static analysis security scanner for your Terraform code.
 Does not run on draft pull requests.
 - Runs Trivy, a comprehensive security scanner.
 Does not run on draft pull requests.
-- Creates a binary attestation on the supplied image if Trivy is run.
 - Calls the GitHub Security Code Scanning API and fails workflow if there are any _high_ or _critical_ errors.
 - The above step can be configured by specifying the `allow_severity_level` input parameter.